 - Eat before and while drinking: Food slows down how quickly alcohol enters your bloodstream.

-- Look out for each other: If youโre out with friends, keep an eye on how much everyoneโs drinking.
+- Look out for each other: If you’re out with friends, watch how much everyone’s drinking.

 Getting Help for Alcohol Abuse and Binge Drinking